Eusébio: The transfer

-The move was controversial; Sporting Lourenço Marques was a subsidiary of Sporting CP, and the two rivals disputed the legality of the transfer.
-According to Eusébio: "I used to play in Sporting's feeder club in Mozambique.
-Benfica wanted to pay me in a contract to go while Sporting wanted to take me [to Portugal] as a junior player for experience with no monetary reward.
+Sporting Lourenço Marques was an affiliate team of Sporting CP, and the Portuguese club disputed the legality of his transfer to Benfica.
+Eusébio once said: "I used to play for Sporting's feeder club in Mozambique.
+Benfica wanted to pay me in a contract to go [to Portugal] while Sporting wanted to take me as a junior player for the experience with no monetary reward.
 Benfica made a nice approach.
 They went to speak to my mum, my brother, and offered €1,000 for three years.
 My brother asked for double and they paid it.
-They signed the contract with my mother and she got the money."
+They signed the contract with my mother and she got the money. [...]
+Sporting tried to spread the story that I'd stitched them up, but it was the other way round, because they tried to take me for free while Benfica were willing to pay."